**What is a narcissistic parent?**

 When co-parenting with a narcissistic ex or narcissistic co-parent, managing financial responsibilities can be particularly challenging.
 Here's how to approach this aspect of the co-parenting journey:

-Keep meticulous records of all child-related expenses and payments to protect yourself in case of disputes or legal system involvement.
+Tell your clients to keep meticulous records of all child-related expenses and payments to protect themselves in case of disputes or legal system involvement.